ANCP2021/Quantum-Embeddings-Convolution/QCNN/README.md

 # QCNN

-This implementation of a Quantum Convolution Neural Network (QCNN) is based off the work by Cong et. al [1] with the modeling of both convolutional layers and poling layers using IBM's Qiskit and quantum circuits.
+This implementation of a Quantum Convolution Neural Network (QCNN) is based off the work by Cong et al. [1] with the modeling of both convolutional layers and poling layers using IBM's Qiskit and quantum circuits.
 Example of classical convolutional neural network:

 ![alt text](./CCNN.png)